YoshiyukiKato/Redison/README.md

 #About
-Redis subscriber event mapper for node-redis.
+Redis subscribe event mapper for node_redis.

 #Dependencies